Bajron/composeit/COMPOSE.md

 Commandline and schema lists are prefixed with a checkbox that serves as a TODO tracking.
 This way features that potentially make sense are signalled and tracked.

+If you see `~` in the checkbox, it means the feature is kind of implemented.
+Probably lacks some tests, or specification on how it is supposed to work.

 ## Basic functionality

 Commandline arguments